 1. Reviews from purchasers

-These differ from reviews in the way they are presented.
+Requesting testimonials from your past customers can be a great way to build credibility and trust with your audience.
+These differ from product reviews in the way they are presented.
 Testimonials are concise recommendations that are placed in call-out format.
 If reviews are the backbone of social proof, testimonials are the face.
 Mixing in video testimonials with your written testimonials is a particularly powerful tactic.

 Note how Post Planner (see below) combines the testimonial format with celebrity endorsements.
 Not everyone knows (for example) who Kim Garst is, but those who are power users of social media (Post Planner’s prime audience) definitely know Kim.